Soft-in soft-out decoder

-A soft-in soft-out (SISO) decoder is a type of soft-decision decoder used with error correcting codes.
+A soft-in soft-out decoder (SISO decoder) is a type of soft-decision decoder used with error correcting codes.
 "Soft-in" refers to the fact that the incoming data may take on values other than 0 or 1, in order to indicate reliability.
 "Soft-out" refers to the fact that each bit in the decoded output also takes on a value indicating reliability.
 Typically, the soft output is used as the soft input to an outer decoder in a system using concatenated codes, or to modify the input to a further decoding iteration such as in the decoding of turbo codes.

 Examples include the BCJR algorithm and the soft output Viterbi algorithm.